SaeedHaidar/Nitro-5-an517-51-Hackintosh/README.md

  #### CPU undervoltage

 # Not Working
-####  Touchpad (i will not be able to fix it caus it needs a lot of work )
+####  Touchpad (i will not be able to fix it because it needs a lot of work )
 ####  intel WiFi/Bluetooth not supported
 # Important info
 #### when you switch SATA type to AHCI you might not be able to boot to windows again but do not worry here is a guide i found to switch without any issue https://support.thinkcritical.com/kb/articles/switch-windows-10-from-raid-ide-to-ahci

-## Do not forget to generate new Smbios with clover configurator and for OC use GenSMBIOS
+## Do not forget to generate new Smbios with clover configurator and for OC use GenSMBIOS (I recommend useing OC) because i will not update Clover EFI i test it on 10.15.3